The 10 Best Bottles for Breastfed Babies

 Can I mix breastmilk and formula in the same bottle?

 Yes, you can mix breastmilk and formula in the same bottle, but it's important to prepare the formula correctly before adding it to the breastmilk.
+Make sure to follow the formula manufacturer's instructions precisely for measurements and water temperature.
+Once prepared, let the formula cool completely before combining it with your refrigerated breastmilk.

 How many bottles do I need for a breastfed baby?